TakacsPeter7/klm-cloud-engineer-project/README.md

 A disaster recovery plan could be designed for emergencies, to restore/roll back to a previous state.
 An "exit plan" could also be worked upon, where all resources from the cloud provider (in this case GCP) could be migrated to another cloud provider (for eg. Azure/AWS).
 This all depends on business needs and compliance.

+Disclaimer: there could be errors in the ci-cd.yaml and terraform code, as I haven't tested them, just wrote a quick POC code.